-Consumer Confidence Report - 2021 Covering Calendar Year - 2020
+Consumer Confidence Report - 2025 Covering Calendar Year - 2024

-NOBLE COUNTY RWD #20K3005203
+NOBLE COUNTY RWD #2 OK3005203

 This report is a snapshot of the quality of the water that we provided last year.
 Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.

-If you would like to be actively involved in the decision-making processes that affect drinking water quality, please call NOBLE COUNTY RWD #2 at 580-336-0246.
+For access to the NOBLE COUNTY RWD #2 service line inventory, or if you would like to be actively involved in the decision-making processes that affect drinking water quality, please call NOBLE COUNTY RWD #2 at 580-336-0246.